-“My Samsung Galaxy S7 keeps alerting me that ‘SIM card is not from Verizon wireless’ and this notification constantly appears, what can I do to get rid of it?”
+“My Samsung Galaxy S7 keeps alerting me that ‘SIM card is not from Verizon wireless’, and data not working.
+This notification constantly appears, what can I do to get rid of it?”

 Getting bombarded by notifications like this and not knowing the sensible solution is a terrible feeling.
 Some people are shown the message periodically whereas others have it constantly appearing.
 Either way, you’ll want to get to the bottom of what the message means and how to fix it, and that is exactly what this article will teach you.

 Part 1.
 What Does SIM Card is not from Verizon Wireless Mean?

 First thing’s first: what is the reason behind this notification?
 There are two reasons why you may be shown this:

 - The phone is locked to the Verizon Wireless carrier and you have inserted a SIM card from a different carrier

 - The phone has been unlocked from Verizon Wireless, but the correct APN hasn’t been set so the device can’t connect to the network properly

 One of these two reasons will apply to your situation.
 Reasons aside, your next challenge is finding a way to get rid of the notification.

 Part 2.
 How to Fix “SIM Card is Not from Verizon Wireless”?

 After you’ve categorized your situation into one of the reasons above, you can decide the best way forward.
 We’ve done the hard work for you. simply use the guide in Situation 1 or Situation 2 and solve the error in no time.